nionio6915/Euclid_Probe/README.md

 https://www.mcmaster.com/5862K223/

 ### Screws for mounitng magnets
-Pilot holes are size for 2-56 sized or M2 self tapping plastic screws.
+Pilot holes are size for 2-56 M2x0.4 self tapping plastic screws.
 Where to find 4 of them?
 Good question!
 Junked kids toys or electronics.
-If all else fails, through drill it and use an M2 or #2 flat head screw and nut from the hardware store.
-A dab of Loqtite or super glue will keep it together nicely.
+If all else fails, through drill it and use an M2 or 2-56 flat head screw and nut from the hardware store.
+A dab of Loctite or super-glue will keep it together nicely.

 ## Bottom Board Assembly:
 Solder the switch to the board, noting that the switch orientation is such that the plunger is towards the rear end of the board.